Süleyman Nazif: Biography

-Süleyman Nazif was born in 1870 in Diyarbakır to a Kurdish family, his father was Sait Pasha, a poet and historian.
+Süleyman Nazif was born in 1870 in Diyarbakır to half Kurdish and half Turcoman family, his father was Said Pasha, a poet and historian.
 He was the brother of renowned Turkish poet and politician Faik Ali Ozansoy.
 He started his education in his very early years in Maraş.
 Later, he was schooled in Diyarbakır.
 In 1879, he joined his father again in Maraş, took private lessons from his father and in French language from an Armenian priest.

 Following the death of his father in 1892, Süleyman Nazif worked at several posts in the Governorate of Diyarbakır.
 In 1896, he was promoted and worked a while in Mosul.
 After moving to Constantinople, he started to write articles against Sultan Abdul Hamid II sympathizing with the ideas and aims of the Young Ottomans.
-He fled to Paris, France, where he stayed eight months continuing to write opposing articles in the newspapers.
+He left Istanbul and settled in Paris in 1897.
+There he contributed to Meşveret which had been started by Ahmet Rıza and joined the Committee of Union and Progress.
+He stayed eight months in Paris.

-When he returned home, he was forced to work at a secretary post in the Governorate of Bursa between 1897 and 1908.
-In 1908, Süleyman Nazif moved to Istanbul again, joined the Committee of Union and Progress and started journalism.
-He also co-founded a newspaper, Tasvir-i Efkar, together with the renowned journalist Ebüzziya Tevfik.
+When he returned home, he was forced to work at a secretary post in the Governorate of Bursa.
+In 1908, Süleyman Nazif moved to Istanbul again and joined the Committee of Union and Progress.
+He also published a newspaper, Tasvîr-i Efkâr, together with the renowned journalist Ebüzziya Tevfik.
 Although this newspaper had to close soon, his articles made him a well-known writer.

 After Sultan Abdülhamid II restored the constitutional monarchy following the 1908 Young Turk Revolution, Süleyman Nazif served as governor of Ottoman provinces Basra (1909), Kastamonu (1910), Trabzon (1911), Mosul (1913) and Baghdad (1914).
 However, since he was not very successful in administrative posts, he decided in 1915 to leave public service and return to his initial profession as a writer.